Sakneen/front-end-task/README.md

 In this exercise you will be implementing a new page that will have a table displaying a bunch of units (apartments, villas...).
 The design can be found [here](https://www.figma.com/file/SYWCrd5A18H44UoxJBfUW2/Frontend-task?node-id=0%3A1) You might need to sign up to be able to inspect the figma design

+Note, it's not required to implement all these features, but implement what you can, Also, do the best you can for file structure and code best practices, Good Luck.

 ## Requirements
 - Create a page that **mimics** the given design in terms of style.
 - The table **must support** pagination and sorting functionalities
 - The table **must support** searching by unit id functionally
 - Clicking on the image in the gallery column should open a **light box** viewing all the images for that unit
+- Add some unit test cases as you can.
+- Let your imagination make  the design of task responsive.

 ## Notes
 - The `API` used for fetching the data is `http://localhost:3005/listings`
 - Feel free to add any cool tricks showing off your skills (testing, caching, SEO, re-rendering optimizations...).
 - If anything is ambiguous or not clear, update the `README.MD` file with your assumptions
 - The total number of records returned from the API is **50**
+- we use the [json server](https://www.npmjs.com/package/json-server) spec.
 ## API Specification

 ### Response